MSAlpaka/SilentOakRanch/DEPLOYMENT.md

 GitHub Actions automatically:
 1. Connects to the server via SSH.
 2. Runs `/srv/stallapp/deploy.sh`.
-3. The script executes a `git pull` to fetch the latest code.
+3. The script fetches the latest code, rebuilds the Docker images, restarts the stack with `docker compose`, and runs database migrations.

 ## 🛡️ SSH Setup
 Add these secrets in your GitHub repository settings: